 5/1/2017 It has probably been a couple of years since I decided to make The New York Review of Books my main venue for advertising this website.
 I like the fact that it’s not monolithic.
 Some publications are very narrowly focused.
 But with The New York Review of Books, as the pages turn, so do the topics.

 I remember back when World Press Review magazine was still around, The New York Review of Books advertised in it, and their ad pointed out that Esquire magazine called the Review “the premier literary-intellectual magazine in the English language.”
 Similarly, The New York Times has called The New York Review of Books “the country’s most successful intellectual journal.”

-What also impressed me quite a bit, a couple of years ago, as I was driving home from work, listening to the Bloomberg Radio station, I heard Charlie Rose asking David Remnick (editor of The New Yorker), who he considered to be the best editor in all of New York City, and his response was … Bob Silvers, of The New York Review of Books.
+Something else that impressed me: a couple years ago, driving home from work, listening to Bloomberg Radio, I heard Charlie Rose ask David Remnick (editor of The New Yorker), who he considered to be the best editor in New York City, and his response: Bob Silvers, of The New York Review of Books.

 Well, it is with deep sadness that I have to report that Robert Benjamin Silvers (Dec.
 31, 1929 – Mar.
 20, 2017) has passed away — about a month ago, shortly after completing the April 6 issue.
 He had edited the Review for the 54 years since its founding.
 (Barbara Epstein, his co-editor, passed away in 2006.)